MVliegenthart/ConnectorDocs/intro.md

-Revelation helpdesk is a web-based helpdesk ticketing application available in cloud and on-premise.
+Revelation helpdesk is a web-based helpdesk ticketing application available as a cloud hosted solution or as an on-premises platform.
 This connector allows you to create and update items in your Revelation helpdesk ticketing system such as tickets, clients, users and assets by connecting to the Revelation helpdesk API using OAuth authentication.
 New Tickets can be logged, action notes added and you can reassign or change the priority / status of existing tickets.
 You can also take advantage of the extensive list of triggers allowing you to integrate your business processes based on events that occur in Revelation helpdesk.